vadimv/server-components/README.md

 ### HTML markup Java DSL

-RSP provides a Java internal domain-specific language (DSL) for declarative definition of an HTML page as a composition of functions.
+RSP provides a Java internal domain-specific language (DSL) for declarative definition of an HTML as a composition of functions.

 For example, re-write the HTML fragment below: